Aider-AI/aider/docs/unified-diffs.md

 - Normalize the hunk, by taking the *minus* `-` and *space* lines as one version of the hunk and the *space* and *plus* `+` lines as a second version and doing an actual unified diff on them.
 - Try and discover new lines that GPT is trying to add but which it forgot to mark with *plus* `+` markers.
 This is done by diffing the *minus* `-` and *space* lines back against the original file.
+- Try and apply the hunk using "relative leading white space", so we can match and patch correctly even if the hunk has been uniformly indented or outdented.
 - Break a large hunk apart into an overlapping sequence of smaller hunks, which each contain only one contiguous run of *plus* `+` and *minus* `-` lines.
 Try and apply each of these sub-hunks independently.
 - Vary the size and offset of the "context window" of *space*  lines from the hunk that are used to localize the edit to a specific part of the file.
 - Combine the above mechanisms to progressively become more permissive about how to apply the hunk.